Discover more from The Pulse

 For Mitchell, it was a feeling of oneness.
 A transition beyond the everyday focus of our individual experience into a consciousness that transcended individuality and awakened to a connection with all.
 Mitchell's profound experience led him to found the Institute of Noetic Sciences, an American non-profit parapsychological research institute that studies anything from meditation to consciousness and other paranormal aspects of the human experience.

 "You develop an instant global consciousness, a people orientation, an intense dissatisfaction with the state of the world, and a compulsion to do something about it.
 From out there on the moon, international politics look so petty.
 You want to grab a politician by the scruff of the neck and drag him a quarter of a million miles out and say, “Look at that, you son of a bitch.”

 - EDGAR MITCHELL ON SEEING THE EARTH FROM THE MOON

 Mitchell's experience led him to shift the focus of his life's work, it was that profound.
 For Shatner, while his realization was slightly different, I feel we can all take something from what he has shared.

 "It doesn't have anything to do with the little green men, it has to do with the enormity at the quickness and the suddenness of life and death."

 Shatner shares these words as he reflected on the vastness, coldness, and darkness of space.
-Life on earth is apparent, while in space, it's a different feeling all together.
-This stark comparison led Shatner to feel how supported and nurturing the environment is on earth.
+Life on Earth is apparent, while in space, it's a different feeling altogether.
+This stark comparison led Shatner to feel how supported and nurturing the environment is on Earth.
 Shatner became emotional when noting this feeling while contemplating the way in which the earth is treated.